Education and training

 - co-organiser and faculty member of Birmingham basic surgical skills course

-- designated medical supervisor of advanced nurse practitioners undertaking independent and supplementary prescribing course at Birmingham City University.
+- designated medical supervisor of advanced nurse practitioners undertaking the independent and supplementary prescribing course at Birmingham City University.

 A. Palit, S. K. Bhudia, T. N. Arvanitis, V. Sherwood, S. Wayte, G. A. Turley, M. A. Williams.
 Effect of fibre orientation on diastolic mechanics of human ventricle, in Engineering in Medicine and Biology Society (EMBC), 2015 37th Annual International Conference of the IEEE, 2015, pp. 6523-6526. doi: 10.1109/EMBC.2015.7319887